-BIO1100: General Biology I (4)
+IO1100: General Biology I (4)

 This is a survey course of the basic physical and chemical principles essential to an understanding of molecular biology and its applications to the basic concepts of cellular morphology, physiology, cellular behavior, modern genetics, evolution and ecology.
 One two-hour laboratory period per week with laboratory fee.
-This course is intended for non-science majors and may be used to satisfy the general education requirement for scientific perspectives and inquiry.
+This course is intended for non-science majors and may be used to satisfy the general education requirement for scientific awareness.
 PREREQUISITE: None